AtticusZeller/GsplatLoc/docs/main.md

 In this paper, we introduced **GSplatLoc**, a novel method for ultra-precise camera localization that leverages the differentiable rendering capabilities of 3D Gaussian splatting.
 By formulating pose estimation as a gradient-based optimization problem within a fully differentiable framework, our approach enables efficient and accurate alignment between rendered depth maps from a pre-existing 3D Gaussian scene and observed depth images.

-Extensive experiments on the Replica and TUM RGB-D datasets demonstrate that GSplatLoc significantly outperforms state-of-the-art SLAM systems in terms of both translational and rotational accuracy.
-On the Replica dataset, our method achieves an average Absolute Trajectory Error (ATE RMSE) of 0.00925 cm, surpassing existing approaches by an order of magnitude.
-The method also maintains competitive performance on the TUM RGB-D dataset, exhibiting robustness in real-world scenarios despite challenges such as sensor noise and dynamic elements.
+Extensive experiments on the Replica and TUM RGB-D dataset[@sturmBenchmarkEvaluationRGBD2012] demonstrate that GSplatLoc significantly outperforms state-of-the-art SLAM systems in terms of both translational and rotational accuracy.
+On the Replica dataset, our method achieves an average Absolute Trajectory Error (ATE RMSE) of **0.01587 cm**, surpassing existing approaches by an order of magnitude.
+The method also maintains competitive performance on the TUM RGB-D dataset[@sturmBenchmarkEvaluationRGBD2012], exhibiting robustness in real-world scenarios despite challenges such as sensor noise and dynamic elements.

 The superior performance of GSplatLoc can be attributed to several key factors.
 The utilization of a fully differentiable depth rendering process allows for efficient gradient-based optimization of camera poses.
 The combination of depth and contour losses in our optimization objective captures both absolute depth differences and structural features, enhancing the accuracy of pose estimation.
 Moreover, employing quaternions for rotation representation provides a continuous and singularity-free parameter space, improving the stability and convergence of the optimization process.